RichardGoerler/beachomize/README.md

 ### Game mode
 #### Shuffling
-In each round, teams of two are randomly formed
+In each round, teams of two are randomly formed.
 #### Matchmaking
 After creating teams, fixtures are set based on MMR (match making rating) of each player.
 The team with the best average MMR plays against the second-best.
 MMRs are updated after each game.